Camp Information

 Safety First

 Because safety is our first priority, our summer camp program operates under the stringent Day Camp Standards established by the Recreation Department and inspected by the State of Maryland Department of Health & Mental Hygiene.
-Camp staff are certified in CPR and First Aid.
+Camp staff are trained, and we meet CPR, First Aid and AED requirements.